What’s Wrong with Existing Poverty Measurement?

 Who is funding the project?

-The project is funded by an Australian Research Council linkage grant, with additional financial and in-kind contributions from the International Women’s Development Association, Oxfam Great Britain Southern Africa Office, the Philippines Health Social Science Association, the University of Colorado at Boulder, and Oxfam America.
+The project is funded by an Australian Research Council linkage grant, with additional financial and in-kind contributions from the International Women’s Development Agency, Oxfam Great Britain Southern Africa Office, the Philippines Health Social Science Association, the University of Colorado at Boulder, and Oxfam America.

 The cash contributions to the project total A$1.5 million over the life of the project, with additional in-kind contributions of A$800,000.